-Chris Brown Threatens to Send Cardi B Flowers in Ongoing Feud With Offset
+Chris Brown Threatens To Send Cardi B Flowers In Ongoing Feud With Offset

 — Complex (@Complex) February 9, 2019

-He was also recently accused of rape by a Parisian woman but Brown has claimed that her charges are bogus.
+He was also recently accused of rape by a Parisian woman, but Brown has claimed that her charges are bogus.

 Chris Brown has also posted an alleged text exchange between him and Offset which shows him offering up his address so that he and the rapper could actually fight.
 Offset seemed to back down though and there have been no reports of any physical violence between them.

-Cardi B, who is known for “clapping back” on social media hasn’t commented on the feud between her husband and Chris Brown just yet.
-Cardi has had her own music industry feud with fellow female rapper Nicki Minaj which culminated in the “Money” rapper’s attempted attack on her rival at a New York Fashion Week party last year.
+Cardi B, who is known for “clapping back” on social media, hasn’t commented on the feud between her husband and Chris Brown just yet.
+Cardi has had her own music industry feud with fellow female rapper Nicki Minaj, which culminated in the “Money” rapper’s attempted attack on her rival at a New York Fashion Week party last year.